A martingale approach to continuous-time marginal structural models: Models of clinical trials

 \subsubsection{Right censoring}

-We assume that the patient can be right censored, i.e. we will not be able to observe the patient after some stopping time $T_C$.
+We assume that the patient can be right censored, that is, we will not be able to observe the patient after some stopping time $T_C$.
 This can happen because the study ends, but it can also be a ``drop-out'' due to poor health or recovery.
-We assume that $T_C := \inf \{ s > 0 |N^C_s \neq 0 \}$ and define the censoring process
+We assume that $T_C := \inf\{ s > 0 \mid N^C_s \neq0 \}$ and define the censoring process